AmoInno/CS20240143_WFO2407_B_Amogelang-Mashishi_DJS05/README.md

 THEN the state should display a count of 0
 ```

-## Requirements
+## How to run your code.

+- Ensure that you have node.js installed.
+- Open the terminal( In VS Code, you open it with Terminal - New Terminal)
+- To run the code: use 'node index.js'

+## A brief overview of my approach.

+- Created functions that define each action type (increment, decrement, reset).
+- Created reducer function to handle each action type and return a new state based on the dispatched action.
-- **Implement a Global Store**: Create a Redux-inspired store that holds the state of the tally counter.
-The store should have the ability to dispatch actions and subscribe to state changes.
+- Create a Redux-inspired store that holds the state of the tally counter.
+The store includes the following functions:
-- **State Management Functions**:
-  - **getState**: Returns the current state.
+     - getState which returns the current state.
-  - **dispatch**: Takes an action (e.g., ADD, SUBTRACT, RESET) and updates the state accordingly.
+     - dispatch which takes an action (INCREMENT, DECREMENT, RESET) and updates the state accordingly.
-  - **subscribe**: Accepts a function that gets called whenever the state changes.
-This function should log the new state to the console.
+     - subscribe which logs the new state to the console.
-- **No UI Rendering**: This challenge focuses on state management without the complexity of UI rendering.
-All state changes should be observable through console logs.
-- **Functional Programming Principles**: Draw upon functional programming concepts as illustrated in the reference videos.
-While Redux is the inspiration, you're encouraged to apply these principles creatively in your implementation.

-## Submission Guidelines
-Your submission should consist of a JavaScript file(s) that encapsulate your Redux-inspired store and the logic for dispatching actions and subscribing to changes.
-Include a README.md file explaining:
-- How to run your code.
-- A brief overview of your approach.
-- Any challenges you faced and how you overcame them.
+## Challenges you faced and how you overcame them.

-Ensure your code is well-commented and adheres to best practices for readability and maintainability.
+Developing a Redux-inspired store from scratch was a new experience.
+It required understanding the core functionalities of Redux, such as action dispatching, state management, and the subscription mechanism.

-## Evaluation Criteria
+## Solution**:
-- **Correctness**: Your implementation should correctly handle the scenarios as outlined in the user stories.
-- **Code Quality**: Use of functional programming principles, clear naming conventions, and code organization.
-- **Documentation**: Clarity of your approach and reflections in the README.md.

-This challenge is an excellent opportunity to demonstrate your understanding of state management concepts and functional programming principles.
-Good luck!
+- I did A LOT of research to ensure that I understood what was required of me and what I had to do.
+I then broke down the problem into smaller components.
+- Building the `dispatch`, `getState`, and `subscribe` methods step-by-step helped me understand how they work together to manage and observe state changes effectively.